GowayLee/Saytring/README.md

 true -> "true"

 # Literal List of ["a", "ab", "abc"]
-["a", "ab", "abc"] -> "{a}, {ab}, {abc}"
+["a", "ab", "abc"] -> "[\"a\", \"ab\", \"abc\"]"
 ```

 Here are some examples to show how converting works:

 ```
 # my_var has literal value of int 114514
-define my_var as 114514
+define my_var as (114514)
-say my_var                # output "114514"
+say(my_var)                   # output "114514"

 # my_var has literal value of bool true
-define my_var as true
+define my_var as (true)
-say my_var                # output "true"
+say(my_var)                   # output "true"

 # return to my_var's last_result, so it is an int now
 my_var do get_length
-say my_var's last_result  # output "6"
+say(my_var's last_result)     # output "6"

 # function get_char() require int parameter
-my_var do get_char using my_var's last_result - 1
+my_var do get_char using [my_var's last_result - 1;]
-say my_var's last_result  # output "5"
+say(my_var's last_result)     # output "5"
 ```

 ### 2. Type Checking

-The single-type design of Saytring will cut down its safety, since there is no explicit type information.
+The single-type design of Saytring may compromise its safety, as it lacks explicit type information.

-For example:
+For instance:

 ```
-# User want to declare a Bool type variable
+# User intends to declare a Bool type variable
-# And a value of string "true" is stored in my_var
+# A value of string "true" is stored in my_var
-define my_var as true
+define my_var as (true)

-# get_char() is a function for strings logically
+# get_char() is a function intended for strings
-my_var do get_char using 2
+my_var do get_char using [2]

-say my_var's last_result  # output "u"
+say(my_var's last_result)  # output "u"
 ```

-Although `my_var` is a Bool variable, this code won't create a runtime error.
-Because Saytring automatically stores `my_var` as a string and hide the fact that `my_var` is a Boolean value.
-Finally, `get_char()` will be happy with parameter types.
+Even though `my_var` is intended to be a Boolean variable, this code will not result in a runtime error.
+This is because Saytring automatically stores `my_var` as a string, effectively concealing the fact that it is a Boolean value.
+Consequently, `get_char()` will accept the parameter without issue.

-However, it performs an action having no sense (get the third character of a Bool).
-This is a side effect caused by single-type design.
+Nevertheless, this operation is nonsensical (retrieving the third character of a Boolean).
+This unintended behavior is a consequence of the single-type design.

-In order to detect such logical errors as much as possible during compiling period, Saytring will conduct a type-checking before code generation.
-Like python, implicit type information of variables will be inferred based on context.
+To mitigate such logical errors as much as possible during the compilation phase, Saytring will perform type-checking prior to code generation.
+Similar to Python, implicit type information for variables will be inferred based on the context.

 For example:

 ```
 # Explicitly declaration of content, the type of my_var is string
-define my_var as "Hello, world!"    # my_var : string
+define my_var as ("Hello, world!")    # my_var : string

-define my_num as 114514             # my_num : int
+define my_num as (114514)             # my_num : int

 # Inferred from the function return type
 my_var do get_length                  # my_var's last_result : int
 ```

 ### 3. Types

-There are 5 types in Saytring:
+There are five types in Saytring:

 - `string`
 - `int`